mmmtastymmm/humans-for-housing-video-player/INSTALL.md

 # Installation Instructions for Raspberry Pi

+## Prerequisites

+1. Set up a raspberry pi with the default 64bit install found here: https://www.raspberrypi.com/software/
+2. Set up the wifi
+3. Ensure you can make an ssh connection to the device.

 The software can be installed even if not all videos are ready yet.

 The easiest way to install is using the automated installation script:

+From the raspberry pi via ssh run the following command:

 ```bash
 # Download and run the install script